 Customer demand for ground-breaking technology keeps increasing.
 Obviously, anything that can bring your business to a new level is a must have.
 Whether you have a picture gallery or a real-estate agency, you will certainly benefit from AR.
 The next question is to create a relevant app.
 The most important criterion on which your choice will be based is to balance quality and price.
 For this, you must choose a partner or team best suited for your project then choose the technology to develop.

 Now it’s time to decide how your app will function.
-Determine your business needs then decide on which platform you want to start—iOS or Android—or choose both.
+Determine your business needs then decide on which platform you want to start—iOS or Android—or choose both for Augmented Reality app development.
 Then plan your budget and timeline.
-After your development team considers your requirements but before they suggest possible solutions, they will ask if you want a native or a cross-platform app.
+After your development team considers your requirements but before they suggest possible solutions, they will ask if you want a native or a cross-platform augmented reality app.

-Native app development means an application will be created for one platform only—iOS or Android or Windows—because it will be developed with native languages (Swift or Objective-C for iOS, Java for Android, and C# for Windows mobile).
+Native app development means an application will be created for one platform only—iOS or Android or Windows—because it will be developed with native languages (Swift or Objective-C for iOS, Java or Kotlin for Android).
 Native languages bring numerous advantages for apps, such as:

 - Native look and feel.
 While choosing a smartphone, users choose an OS with its unique interface.
 For example, iPhone users appreciate the UI and UX of iOS, and with Swift or Objective-C, it is achievable for an application.